Table of Contents

 Fleas don't just live on your pet; they can infest your home as well.
 They lay eggs in your pet's fur, which then fall off and hatch into larvae and pupae in your living spaces.
 Fleas are attracted to:

-• Pet Bedding - Fleas love to hide in your pet's bedding, creating a continuous cycle of infestation - making it super important to regularly wash yours and your pet’s bedding (60°Cs everyone!).
+Pet bedding - Fleas love to hide in your pet's bedding (as well as your bedding), creating a continuous cycle of infestation - making it super important to regularly wash yours and your pet’s bedding (60°Cs everyone!).

 Your pet's behaviour can also contribute to flea infestations: